oliverphilcox/HIPSTER/docs/usage/installation.rst

 For advanced users, the C++ code must also be compiled via::

     cd HIPSTER
-    make [Periodic=-DPERIODIC]
+    make [Periodic=-DPERIODIC] [Bispectrum=-DBISPECTRUM]

 HIPSTER can be run for either *periodic* or *aperiodic* data-sets.
 This is specified by adding compiler flags in the Makefile, or can simply be activated by adding the line ``Periodic=-DPERIODIC`` to the ``make`` command.
 See :ref:`periodicity-note` for more information.
+Similarly the bispectrum mode is activate with ``Bispectrum=-DBISPECTRUM``.
 Note that compilation into the correct format is done automatically if the main wrappers are used.

 **Note for Mac Users**: HIPSTER is primarily designed for Linux machines, though running on a Mac is also possible.
 To do so, you must have a recent version of GCC, `gnu-getopt <(http://macappstore.org/gnu-getopt/)>`_ (emulating the ``getopt`` Linux script).
 Furthermore the code must be compiled without OpenMP, by removing the ``-DOPENMP`` and ``-lgomp`` flags from the Makefile.